bear-in-mind-lms/bear-in-mind-core/README.md

 # Bear in Mind | Core

 The Bear in Mind is a free open-source LMS (learning management system).
-This is the core microservice responsible for handling essentials, i.e. courses, users and translations.
+This is the core microservice responsible for handling essentials, i.e. courses and users.

 ## Project Status